ChrisB2351/christiaanbloo.com/content/_index.md

 ---

 <h1>Hi, Nice to meet you!</h1>
 Welcome to my website.
-It is still in construction so some things might not be finished yet.
+On this website I document my Music, my projects, my vinyl collection and my resume!